Sunday, October 31, 2010

-So here it is, 2010, and once again I'm in British Columbia for Canadian Thanksgiving.
+So here it is 2010, and once again I'm in BC for Canadian Thanksgiving.
 But I still can't figure out when they actually celebrate it with the full meal deal.
 Since their holiday is on a Monday, they most likely have their big turkey dinner on a Saturday or Sunday.
 If they had it on a Monday, then they'd have to go to work the following Tuesday, which wouldn't be good.

 The best part about American Thanksgiving is that it's on a Thursday, which means turkey and all the trimmings on day one, leftovers on days two, three and four.
 A Canadian I met tonight said he was going to talk to Stephen Harper about changing the dates of Canada's Thanksgiving, as he thought ours made more sense.
 For once, the US does something right!